Downloads:

 Management History

 Lake Raven has a history of producing trophy Largemouth Bass.
 The population was managed with a catch-and-release regulation from September 1996 until September 2018 when the regulation changed to a 16-inch maximum with a 5 fish bag limit.
-The regulation allows the angler to retain Largemouth Bass measuring > 24 inches for weighing in the Huntsville State Park and subsequent release or, if weighing 13 pounds or more, donation into the Toyota ShareLunker Program.
+The regulation allows the angler to retain Largemouth Bass measuring > 24 inches for immediate weighing and subsequent release, or if weighing 13 pounds or more during Legacy-class collection season (January 1st – March 31st), donation into the Toyota ShareLunker Program.
 Lake Raven was included in Operation World Record (OWR) from 2006-2016, a research project designed to compare growth of selectively bred ShareLunker Largemouth Bass fingerlings to resident bass fingerlings and received preferential stocking under the program for several years.
+Management efforts looking at catfish reproduction in spawning barrels has been conducted, with efforts to increase the catfish population in Lake Raven.

 Alligator weed, hydrilla, giant salvinia, and water hyacinth have all impeded access and degraded habitat to varying degrees at different times and have been managed with an integrated pest management plan including use of herbicides, biological control (Grass Carp, hydrilla flies, and alligator weed flea beetles), and manual removal.